Scarlett la Queen: Work with Sergey Izotov

 In Moscow she performed in night clubs under pseudonym Oscar.
 Where then she met producer Sergey Izotov, in cooperation with whom she began her career as a singer.
 The peak of her popularity feld on 2000–2003 years.
 The producer created a legend for Oscar, according to which Oscar used to be trapped under the rubble, and as a result spent several years in a coma and then began singing.

 In 2003, she had a conflict with Izotov and lost the rights for the stage name Oscar and for some of the songs.
 According to some reports, the reason for this was the song ″Не надо (Джихад)″ (Don't (Jihad)) in which Oscar spoke out against the Second Chechen War.
 Her music video for this song was composed of the military chronicle of the times of the Second Chechen War and Moscow theater hostage crisis.

-USA
+United States

 In 2003 she moved to New York, where she was a film student.
 Living in USA she organized the musical project "The Oskar & Psycholovers", recorded and co-produced the full-length English-language album "Fantasies of a Rockstar", consequently appearing on several popular TV shows (America's Got Talent, Fearless Music) and embarking on a mini-tour consisting of international as well as domestic US concert dates.
 Following the release of album a music-video for the song "Lucky Number" was filmed and broadcast via US music channels.